 Research transportation from the airport: Incheon Airport is located on a man-made island off the coast of Incheon City in western Korea.
 It’s takes about an hour to get from Incheon Airport to Seoul.
 Plan ahead so you know which route you’ll take, when trains and buses run and the stops they make, and whether you’ll need a private taxi or not.

-Bring a Wise or Revolut travel card: Avoid rip-off airport exchange fees and use a Wise or Revolut travel card to withdraw cash at ATMs, pay for meals, trips, entertainment, and even hotels.
+Bring a Wise, Revolut, or WOWPASS travel card: Avoid rip-off airport exchange fees and use a Wise, Revolut or WOWPASS travel card to withdraw cash at ATMs, pay for meals, trips, entertainment, and even hotels.
 These cards provide a much cheaper alternative to using your regular card in Korea.
 Find out more about how to use the Wise travel card in Korea and save money.

 You can get lots more great travel tips in my packed South Korea Travel Guide, which has details about when to travel to Korea, where to stay, what to see, cultural & language issues, and lots more.
 There are more tips about flying to Korea, too.